 - Improvement of operational excellence by optimizing processes

 Identifying the processes to be improved is not simple.
 This process faces several threats and risks, especially in an increasingly digital environment constantly being filled with new data.
 This information is typically not stored in an orderly fashion.
 What’s more, process models within large organizations are typically of very low quality.
-It also is inevitable that processes change while being analyzed, adding an extra layer of complexity.
+It also is inevitable that processes change while being analyzed, adding an extra layer of complexity known as concept drift.
+With AI and ML on the rise, feeding these applications clean data needs to be a top priority.